How to use AppleTV with Windows

 iTunes will automatically detect the AppleTV and want you to authorize it.
 Add the code to create the connection and synchronization.

-You don’t have to do these additional steps, however if your music sounds tinny and you don’t want iTunes to store your music in a format that only iTunes can read then it is worth changing.
+I also like to keep a full sound and use the MP3 format for music so I make other changes such as increasing playback quality.
+You don’t have to do these additional steps, however if your music sounds tinny or you want your music stored in a format that other music players can read then it is worth changing.

 AppleTV Support